 Our boat trip in the Maddalena Archipelago

 We went on a boat day trip with the catamaran of Sport Outdoor Viaggi.
-We set off around 9am, well before any of the other tour boats, so that we could go and enjoy the islands before too many people arrived.
-Our first stop was Cala Soraja, in the island of Spargi.
+We set off around 10:30AM and headed straight for Cala Soraja, in the island of Spargi.
 This beach is a personal favourite of mine, since it’s one of the closest from Palau to get to and you will feel like you’re swimming in a natural pool.
-We spent about an hour relaxing on the beach and when we got back on the boat our captain Alberto had a cheese and salami aperitif ready for us.
+We spent about an hour relaxing on the beach and when we got back on the boat our crew Alberto and Giorgio had a cheese and salami aperitif ready for us.
 There’s nothing like swimming around in the beautiful sea to make you hungry!
 There is another bay in Spargi island which I personally really like, called Cala Corsara.
 The beach isn’t as pretty as that of Cala Soraja but there are rocks that you can climb and dive off from.